 In addition to elements of a quadratic order, we also want to be able to handle ideals of such orders.
 In the quadratic case, it is equivalent to handling binary quadratic forms.
-For negative discriminants, quadratic forms are triples (a, b, c) representing the form $ax^2 + bxy + cy^2$.
+Quadratic forms are triples (a, b, c) representing the form $ax^2 + bxy + cy^2$ .
 Such a form will be printed as, and can be created by, Qfb(a,b,c).

-Such forms can be multiplied, divided, powered as many PARI objects using the usual operations, and they can also be reduced using the function qfbred (it is not the purpose of this tutorial to explain what all these things mean).
+Such forms can be multiplied, divided, powered as many PARI objects using the usual operations, and they can also be reduced using the function qfbred or qfbreds12 (which also returns the unimodular transformation matrix).
+One can also use explicitly qfbcomp / qfbpow (same as multiplication) and qfbcompraw / qfbpowraw (composition without reduction) (It is not the purpose of this tutorial to explain what all these things mean.)
 In addition, Shanks's NUCOMP algorithm has been implemented (functions qfbnucomp and qfbnupow), and this is usually a little faster.